 NATIONAL CHOCOLATE COVERED NUT DAY

 For thousands of years, nuts have been a staple of the human diet.
-The walnut was a favorite of the ancient Greeks and Romans, while the pecans were a favorite of the Native Americans.
+The walnut was a favorite of the ancient Greeks and Romans, while Native Americans favored pecans.

-The first chocolate covered peanut candy were Goobers which were originally sold in 1925.
+The first chocolate-covered peanut candy was Goobers, originally sold in 1925.
 The word “Goober” was a common slang word for peanut.

 Whether it be unsweetened chocolate, sweet chocolate, semisweet chocolate, white chocolate or dark chocolate mixed with peanuts, cashews, almonds, macadamias, pecans, or any other nut, enjoy your favorite combination!!
 Use #ChocolateCoveredNutDay to post on social media.